pjeby/uneventful/README.md

 ## uneventful: signals plus streams, minus the seams

 #### The Problem
-Event-driven programming is fundamentally *garbage*.
+Event-driven programming creates a lot of *garbage*.
 Whether you're using raw event handlers or some kind of functional abstraction (like streams or signals or channels), the big issue with creating complex interactivity is that at some point, you have to *clean it all up*.

 Handlers need to be removed, requests need to be canceled, streams unsusbcribed or channels closed, and a whole bunch more.
 And if you don't do it *just right*, you get **bugs**, hiding in your leftover garbage.